 - Are a woman.
 Women get IBS almost twice as often as men.

 Each person’s symptoms may vary.
 Some of the most common symptoms include:

-- Having belly or abdominal pain
+- Having belly pain

 - Having painful constipation or diarrhea

 - Going back and forth between having constipation and having diarrhea